IBM/ibm-block-csi-driver/docs/content/release_notes/supported_os.md

 As of this document's publication date, the IBM Power® architecture is not supported for this release.{: restriction}

+As of this document's publication date, the NVMe/FC connectivity is not supported by IBM Storage Virtualize family products from Ubuntu OS hosts.{: restriction}

 Kubernetes 1.32 is not supported on Red Hat® Enterprise Linux® (RHEL) 8.x.{: restriction}

 The following table lists supported operating systems for deployment of the IBM® block storage CSI driver on Kubernetes orchestration platforms: